Category: Built thermonet

-In 2021, the residents in Vridsløsemagle, a small Danish village west of Copenhagen, got an offer to be supplied with district heating.
+In 2021, the residents in Vridsløsemagle, a small village west of Copenhagen, Denmark, got an offer to be supplied with district heating.
 It would be based on local extraction and distribution of shallow geothermal energy using a new-built thermonet.
 The residents until then mainly relied on oil boilers and wood stoves.
 The solution would be…

 It is now possible to build roads that act as energy sources for a thermonet, delivering heating and cooling to the houses along the road.
 At the same time, the road structure functions as a subterranean stormwater reservoir, protecting against flooding from extreme rainfall.